 - Use ‘I’ statements, not ‘you’ statements.
 This will mean your partner is less likely to feel like they’re being attacked, and you’ll be taking responsibility for your own emotions.
 For instance, instead of saying ‘you never listen to me’, trying saying: ‘I feel like I’m not being heard when I talk to you’.

 - Try to see things from your partner’s perspective.
 A conversation is unlikely to go anywhere productive unless both participants feel listened to.
 It can be tempting to just try to get your point across, but if you want to resolve things, it’s really important you take the time to hear what your partner has to say too.
-They may have an entirely different perspective – one you’ll need to understand if you want to get to the root of what’s going wrong.
+They may have an entirely different perspective – one you’ll need to understand if you want to get to the root of what’s going wrong house painting.
 Try to validate each other’s feeling by saying things like: ‘It makes sense to me that you feel like that’.
 Making your partner feel heard can be hugely powerful.

 - And remember: you may not just be arguing the surface problem.
 As much as we like to believe our partners will – or rather, should – always understand where we’re coming from, the truth is they’ve grown up with their own ideas and with different influences.
 For instance, if you think they’re controlling with money, it may be that their role model (when younger) was in charge of all financial affairs – so they’ve always assumed that’s how things work.
 Read more about emotional relationships with money.

 - Keep tabs on physical feelings.
 If things are getting too heated, it can be a good idea to take time out and come back once you’re both feeling calmer.
 Saying something you later regret because you were really worked up is only going to make the fight worse and can leave feelings seriously hurt.